krautrocker/PowerPlatformConnectors/independent-publisher-connectors/Bluesky Control Panel/README.md

 - **Go to the [Bluesky Developer Portal](https://docs.bsky.app).
 - **Register your App Password in Settings.

+- **Steps:
+- **Use the CreateSession endpoint to authenticate and retrieve your accessJwt (access token) and refreshJwt (refresh token).
+- **Use the RefreshSession endpoint when your token expires to retrieve a new accessJwt and refreshJwt.

 ## Supported Operations

 - **This connector includes the following operations: